ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 ## Overview

-AMPLIFY API Management is a leading API management solution on the market.
+Amplify API Management is a leading API management solution on the market.
 It supports container-based deployment under an option called Externally Managed Topology (EMT).
 The purpose of this document is to share Axway reference architecture for the container-based deployment of an API management solution on Kubernetes.
 It will address many architectural, development, and operational aspects of the proposed architecture.

 Since the technology choices, Docker and Kubernetes, are portable, most of the information in this guide should apply across an on-premise environment and many cloud providers.
 But we include specific recommendations for Azure as one of the most common deployment targets.